SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-field-allocation.md

 When synchronising data between SuperOffice and ERP systems, must specify which SuperOffice field and which ERP field belong together.

 > [!NOTE]
-> When editing an ERP connection, you first need to deactivate it.
+> When editing an ERP connection, you must first deactivate it.

 [!include[Go to sync](../includes/goto-sync.md)]